-We also expect that our initial investors will fund the remaining portion of their capital commitments to us, which equal approximately \$21.0 million of additional capital in the aggregate, through a private placement of our common shares concurrent with the completion of this offering.
-We expect to invest this additional capital in accordance with our investment strategy as described herein, but we have not yet determined how this additional capital will be allocated among our targeted assets.
+We also expect that our initial investors will fund the remaining portion of their capital commitments to us, which equal approximately \$73.5 million of additional capital in the aggregate, through one or more private placements of our common shares prior to or concurrently with the completion of this offering.
+We expect to invest this additional capital in accordance with our investment strategy as described herein, but we have not yet determined how this additional capital will be allocated among our target assets.